Random Island

 Random Island (in red), surrounded by Bonavista Peninsula and Trinity Bay.
 St. John's, the provincial capital, is to the southeast.

 Random Island is an island located off Canada's Atlantic coast.
-Part of the Province of Newfoundland and Labrador, it is located on the east coast of Newfoundland and partially surrounded by the Bonavista Peninsula on the north and within the confines of Trinity Bay.
+Part of the Province of Newfoundland and Labrador, it is located on the east coast of Newfoundland and partially surrounded by the Bonavista Peninsula to the north and within the confines of Trinity Bay.
 The island is approximately 35 km long, its width varies from 15 km on the eastern end, to 6 km in the middle, to 17 km on the western end, with a total area of around 310 km2.
 According to the 2016 census, the population of the island is 1,232.

 Geography

-Situated in northwest Trinity Bay, it is separated from Newfoundland by Smith Sound on the north and the North West Arm of Random Sound on the south and west.
+Situated in northwest Trinity Bay, it is separated from Newfoundland by Smith Sound on the north and the Northwest Arm of Random Sound on the south and west.
 It is not circumnavigable except by small boats, as Random Bar (a bar that runs from its northwest corner to Newfoundland) separates the two sounds.
 The Hefferton Causeway (now Route 231 (Random Island Road)) was built in 1954 across Random Bar, linking the island with the nearby town of Clarenville.